Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Respondents

 Sample 1 consisted of 234 respondents aged 20 to 65 years (Mage = 41.75, SDage = 13.21, 53.4% female).
-All respondents are working people.
+All respondents were working people.
 Detailed characteristics of the sample are presented in the supplementary materials.

 Tools